Asspen: Plot

-On vacation in Aspen, Colorado, the four boys (Stan, Kyle, Cartman, and Butters) are taking ski lessons from an upbeat instructor named Thumper, when an older and more experienced skier named Tad begins harassing Stan for no reason, including calling him "Stan Darsh."
-Tad demands that Stan race him for "stealing" his girlfriend Heather, whom Stan has never even met before.
+On vacation in Aspen, Colorado, the four boys (Stan, Kyle, Cartman, and Butters) are taking ski lessons from an upbeat instructor named Thumper, when an older and more experienced skier named Tad begins harassing Stan out of nowhere despite having never met him before.
+Tad demands that Stan race him for "stealing" his girlfriend Heather, whom Stan has also never met before.
 Stan agrees, fully aware that, since he is a complete amateur, Tad will most certainly beat him.
 He reluctantly races Tad and loses, as he expected.
 Afterwards, he is approached by a geeky teenage girl who invites him to a dance at the Aspen Youth Center.
 There, the boys discover that Tad's father plans to bulldoze the Aspen Youth Center.
 Tad then appears onstage to sing an off-key song where he repeats "Stan Darsh" over and over until Stan snaps and asks what he wants.
 Tad demands another race, this time on a much larger hill: the K-13 (a reference to Better Off Dead).
 It is agreed that if Stan wins, Tad's father will not bulldoze the youth center.
 It is at this point an epic montage of training occurs with the geeky girl and Thumper.
 The song goes so far as to mock the concept of a montage-even the lyrics say: "We're gonna need a montage".
 As the race begins, Tad races quickly down the hill, stopping to place traps in order to slow Stan down.
 Still inexperienced, Stan moves so slowly that the traps do not even affect him, while the geeky girl Stan met earlier distracts Tad by lifting up her shirt and supposedly exposing her breasts.
 Tad freezes, while Stan passes him and wins the race.
 After the race, however, it is revealed that Tad's reaction of shock was actually due to the fact that, instead of breasts, the girl has two mutants growing out of her chest (a reference to the film Total Recall, complete with one of the mutants saying "Quaid, start the reactor!").